typedb/typedb-docs/10-query/01b-pattern-negation.md

 will yield a list of concepts assigned to the `$x` variable.

-Shall we decide that our unemployment pattern is a common one, we might decide to express it via rule.
-In case when the set of bound variables has only one element, it is more convenient to define it in terms of a type.
+Should we decide that our unemployment pattern is a common one, we might decide to express it via a rule.
+In the case when the set of bound variables has only one element, it is more convenient to define it in terms of a type.
 Defining the unemployment in terms of a rule and the freshly introduced negation block we can then write: